How Couples Therapy Can Save Your Marriage

 Strengthening The Family Unit

 Blended families are extremely common these days.
 When marrying for the first or fourth time, many people will be entering into a situation where either they or their spouse will be a stepparent.
 This in and of itself isn't an issue.
-But blended families come with unique difficulties that can be destructive to a marriage if not handled correctly.
+But blended families come with unique difficulties that can be destructive to a happy marriage if not handled correctly.

 Some of the challenges that couples counseling can help husbands and wives of blended families overcome revolve around: